Nikon image banks

 The CoolWalker MSV-01 measures 130 x 81 x 35 mm (5.1 x 3.2 x 1.4 in) and weighs just 298 g (10.5 oz).
 The CoolWalker supports JPEG, TIFF and NEF (Nikon RAW from digital cameras) as well as the playback of audio and video clips (Motion JPEG).

 However, modern CF-and SD-memory cards with capacities of over 30 Gb. are making this nice device and similar devices obsolete!
 The Nikon Coolwalker was listed in 2004 at a price of $/€ 600,--.
+In 2006 the production of this device was stopped.

 Serial numbers have 8 digits and are starting with 30000001, 40000001 and/or 50000001, which does not imply that millions were made!
 Production numbers are unknown.